basemkhirat/dotapp-framework/manual/response.md

 export default class extends Controller {
     index(req, res) {

-       // Here we can access the response parameter and return a response
+       // Here we can access the response object to return a response

        return res.ok("Hello World");
     }